QUESTION: At What Age Do Kpop Idols Retire?

 South Korea is a big fan of Kpop.
 It’s been all over the news and on everyone’s iPod.
 It’s still popular, but not as much as it used to be.
 Kpop was huge in Korea a long time ago, and it seemed like everyone in the country was enjoying to it.

 In the last several years, a growing number of people have discovered new genres they enjoy.
 Any from hip-hop to classical music might be included in this category.
-Kpop, in my opinion, will go away over time since it is a subgenre, and as people get older, their tastes will shift toward other subgenres.
+Kpop, in my opinion, will never go away over time since it is a subgenre, and as people get older, their tastes will shift toward other subgenres, but they won’t leave kpop.

 The majority of BTS’s followers reside outside of Korea, despite the fact that they appear to be quite famous in their home country.
 You may think it’s strange, but that’s exactly what it is.
 You should please remember that they aren’t exactly unknown in Korea, but a band such as EXO is more famous there.